craig-m/rpi_cluster/readme.md

 * [K3s](https://k3s.io/) - The certified Kubernetes distribution built for IoT & Edge computing

 Redundancy: the herd.
 Immutable - no data to backup from these nodes.

+Scalability: try to write code that scales, so more nodes can easily be added.

 ---